Stuart-Mouse/lead-sheets/notes.md

     declare and call named blocks
         not really proper preocedures, since they won't take parameters, just subroutines or way of splitting up code into sections

+    for strings, we will probably want to make it so that we can push larger things than single-register values also, I'm not sure I actually made dyncall work with strings in the first place (lol, lmao even)

 need to write more notes and formalize rules about compilation pipeline